 A Russian Romantic, 1975

-Overhead the star-field’s celebratory twinkling canopy smiles down a blessing.
-An ancient wooden church with bulbous onion dome is passed.
-The silence is showered with the poly-rhythmical sequence of tolling church bells.
-A steaming samovar of tea awaits this pilgrim at journey’s end.
+Overhead, the star-field’s celebratory twinkling canopy blesses.
+An ancient wooden church with bulbous onion dome passed.
+Taiga silence showered with the poly-rhythmical sequence of joyous-tolling church bells.
+At journey’s end a steaming samovar of tea awaits this pilgrim.
+By day I walked Irish pavements, by night my soul was in a Russia that probably never existed.

 A Russian Pilgrimage, 2008